GaelReinaudi/playground/llm_tricks/README.md

 Each trick is organized in its own numbered folder:

-- `01_json_schema/`: Demonstrating the right way to send JSON schemas to LLMs
+- `01_json_schema/`: Demonstrating the importance of proper formatting when sending JSON schemas to LLMs
 - More tricks will be added...

 ## How to Use